Nicaragua frees prisoners ahead of talks with opposition

-MANAGUA, Nicaragua (AP) — The government of Nicaraguan President Daniel Ortega has released dozens of people arrested in a last year’s crackdown on street protests.
+MANAGUA, Nicaragua (AP) — The government of Nicaraguan President Daniel Ortega on Wednesday released dozens of people who had been arrested in last year’s crackdown on street protests.

-The releases came just hours before talks between the government and opponents are scheduled to begin Wednesday.
+The releases came just hours before talks between the government and opponents were scheduled to begin. seven months after the last round of dialogue broke down and the government broke up protest road blockades.

-Rights groups estimate that at least 770 people have been arrested in relation to anti-government protests that broke out last April.
+Rights groups estimate that at least 770 people have been arrested in relation to the anti-government protests that broke out last April over pension reforms and quickly escalated to demands that Ortega step down.

-Several vans carrying people in inmates’ uniforms left the Modelo prison in Managua.
+Several vans carrying people in inmates’ uniforms left the Modelo prison in Managua Wednesday.
 Families and lawyers of several prisoners said the released inmates had turned up at their homes.
 However, there was no clear information on the number released.

 Most Read Nation & World Stories